 Marathon International Bonefish Tournament

-For more than 50 years, this challenge awards individual and team champions scoring the largest bonefish and permit, the top anglers in fly and grand slam divisions (for the top spin or fly angler who releases the largest bonefish, permit and tarpon "slam"), as well as the tongue-in-cheek "wet pants" champion titles for anglers wading from shore.
+This challenge recognizes individual and team champions scoring the largest bonefish and permit, and the top anglers in fly and grand slam divisions (for the top spin or fly angler who releases the largest bonefish, permit and tarpon "slam").
 The event is one of the few tournaments where anglers can fish without a professional guide.
-Notable and celebrity participants have included crooner Perry Como during the early 1960s, former U.S. Rep. Dante Fascell, Broadway actor David Wayne and Heublein Inc. magnate John Martin of A-1 Sauce fame.

 Contact: Barb 305-304-8682

 It's an All-American event as motorcycle enthusiasts from around the U.S. travel the Keys' scenic Overseas Highway - designated Florida's only All-American Road - from mainland Florida to Key West to raise money for charity.
 Winner takes all, and can win a new Harley-Davidson Motorcycle or cash.
 Stops are arranged throughout the Keys with a final celebration in Key West.
-Keys-wide events planned for the entire week.
+Keys-wide events are planned.

 Contact: Drew Peterson 305-235-4023

 Fourth Annual Islamorada Swim for Alligator Lighthouse

 In the event's fourth year, swimmers participate in a 9-mile roundtrip race from Islamorada to the Alligator Lighthouse and back.
 Proceeds benefit the Friends of the Pool in Islamorada, helping provide scholarship opportunities to those in need, and preserve treasured historic lighthouses on Florida's coastal waterways.